cosmicexplorer/emdocs/README.md

 ===========

 A minor mode for emacs to create buffers readily editable by multiple users over the internet.
 (Pronounced "M-dox.")

-Currently just working on pair programming.
+# NO LONGER ACTIVE

+While this was fun to work on, I don't really see the use case for it and it doesn't really excite me, so I'm abandoning this for now.
+Sorry!

+# INTRO

 Currently functional, need to iron out a few bugs before putting it on MELPA.